bigbrozer/awesomeness/docs/lists/self-hosted.md

 - [flarum](https://github.com/flarum/flarum) — Simple forum software for building great communities.

+- [answer](https://github.com/answerdev/answer) — An open-source knowledge-based community software.
+You can use it quickly to build Q&A community for your products, customers, teams, and more.

 ## Family & friends

 - [poenskelisten](https://github.com/aunefyren/poenskelisten) — A self-hosted application for sharing wishlists and collaborating on gifts and presents.